rideron89/vueme/CONTRIBUTING.md

 ## Contributing

-Any contributions are greatly appreciated, either in the form of issue requests, or pull requests.
-If you wish to fix an issue, please adhere to the following guidelines and open a pull request when you are finished.
+Any contributions are greatly appreciated, either in the creation of issues, or pull requests.
+If you wish to fix an issue, please use the below information while developing.

-#### Build commands
+### Development

 Various commands are offered for compiling VueMe and the admin panel.